WideFix tech post

 end

-Surprisingly, rake db:migrate produces the following error:
+But rake db:migrate run produces the following error:

 PG::UndefinedTable: ERROR: relation "receivers" does not exist